-At an altitude of about 13000 feet, Baba Mandir is a famous tourist spot about 20kms from Tsomgo Lake and close to Jelepla pass.
-It was built in memory of a soldier in the 23rd Punjab Regiment, who was drowned in a stream near the spot.
-Legend says he later appeared in a dream to one of his colleagues where he requested that a temple be built in his memory.
+At an altitude of about 13000 feet, Baba Mandir is a famous tourist spot about 20kms from Tsomgo Lake and close to Jelep-la pass.
+It was built in memory of a soldier of the 23rd Punjab Regiment, who was drowned in a stream near the spot.
+According to legend he later appeared in a dream to one of his colleagues where he requested that a temple be built in his memory.

 The New and the more popular Baba Mandir Temple is much closer to Tsomgo lake and is more popular.
 People believe that by placing their slippers and a bottle of water here, they are cured of backaches.
 Thousands of tourists visit the temple every day during peak season.
 There is a cafeteria named café 13 thousand and also a shop selling Indian and Chinese souvenir.

 The Mandir is built in memory of No 2456687 Late Sepoy Harbhajan Singh who Belonged to 23rd Punjab Regiment.
 Sepoy Harbhajan Sing belonged to village Browndal in Kapurthala district of Punjab and enrolled in the army on 9th February 1966.
 On October 4th 1968 when he was going with a mule caravan towards Tukula (Tukla), at Dengchukla (A mountain pass in the area) he slipped and fell in a stream and drifted in the fast current and died.